alikins/ansible/docs/docsite/rst/modules_support.rst

 Community
 `````````

-:doc:`Community modules are submitted and maintained by the Ansible community<community_maintained>`.
+:doc:`Community modules are submitted and maintained by the Ansible community<modules_community_maintained>`.
 These modules are not maintained by Ansible, and are included as a convenience.

 Issue Reporting
 ```````````````